Illumination and Shadows in Head Rotation: experiments with Denoising Diffusion Models: Related Works

 \section{Related Works}

 The task of head rotation holds significant importance in computer vision, finding extensive applications in various domains like security, entertainment, and healthcare.

 Before the rise of deep learning, facial rotation methods primarily revolved around applying the traits of an input face image onto a 3D face model and then rotating it to create the desired rotated version.
 Examples of this approach can be found in \cite{rotation_model3d_1} and \cite{rotation_model3d_2}.
-In \cite{rotation_model3d_3}, rotation was tackled using a 3D transformation matrix that mapped each point from a 2D face image to its corresponding point on a 3D face model.
-Despite their capability to generate rotated face images, these techniques were constrained by issues of distortion and blurring caused by the conversion of 2D images into 3D models.
+In \cite{rotation_model3d_3}, the rotation problem was tackled using a 3D transformation matrix, which mapped each point from a 2D face image to its corresponding point on a 3D face model.
+Although these techniques could generate rotated face images, they were constrained by distortion and blurring issues that arose during the conversion of 2D images into 3D models.